EMERGING MARKETS-Currencies get brief lift after Powell stays as hawkish as expected

 By Susan Mathew and Ankika Biswas

-Aug 26 (Reuters) - Emerging market currencies got a short-lived lift on Friday after U.S. Federal Reserve Chair Jerome Powell's comments at the Jackson Hole symposium were in line with expectations.
+Aug 26 (Reuters) - Emerging market currencies got a brief lift on Friday after U.S. Federal Reserve Chair Jerome Powell's comments at the Jackson Hole symposium came in line with expectations.

 Latin American currencies rallied, with all hitting session highs, but were soon back at levels before the remarks.
 Traders' expectations of a 75 basis points hike rose following the remarks.

-Brazil's real BRL=, BRBY jumped up to 1% before paring gains to last trade up 0.3%, while Mexico's peso was steady after having risen 0.4%.
+Brazil's real BRL=, BRBY jumped up to 1% before paring gains to last trade up 0.7%, while Mexico's peso steadied after rising 0.4%.

+Brazil's central bank has been "quite aggressive" in raising interest rates, with much of that policy shift still to impact the economy, its chief said, cautioning that policymakers could not afford to "let their guard down."

 "(Powell's speech) was pretty much in line with what we're expecting," said Simon Harvey, head of FX analysis at Monex Europe.